HotCakeX/Harden-Windows-Security/README.md

 there are also other commands in the script, of course each of them has comments above them that provide explanation, one of them is "Require CTRL+ALT+DEL on the lock screen", the reason and logic behind it is:

 A malicious user might install malware that looks like the standard sign-in dialog box for the Windows operating system and capture a user's password.
-The attacker can then sign in to the compromised account with whatever level of user rights that user has.
+The attacker can then sign into the compromised account with whatever level of user rights that user has.

 [More info here](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-do-not-require-ctrl-alt-del#reference)